Viswajith03/Amfoss-Tasks/README.md

 ## My views about the tasks
 The tasks were really nice, it was very infromative.
 I got to learn a lot.
 ## My Introduction
 My name is Viswajith Viswanathan, I am from Pathanamthitta, Kerala.
-I am from CSE -B.
+I am from CSE - B.